-The Chief Financial Officer & Finance Officer will undertake a sensibility check whenever possible to ensure the data does not contain major errors prior to salaries being paid.
-The Finance Officer will compare the previous month's gross salary against the current months for all differences more than £50, and also carry out a spot check on differences under £50 & note the reason on the report.
-This report is then reviewed by CFO who will carry out a further spot check on differences.
+The Chief Financial Officer & Finance Officer will undertake a check to ensure the data does not contain major errors prior to salaries being paid.
+The Finance Officer will compare the previous month's gross salary against the current months for all differences & note the reason on the report.
+This report is then reviewed by CFO who will carry out a further check on differences.
 The CFO also reviews the reconciliation of all claims for additional hours / unpaid leave